BiGCAT-UM/INTOXICOM_Workshop_1/paper/paper.md

 Dominik Martinát, and Karel Berka, coordinated the event.

-The target audience of this first INTOXICOM workshop was toxicologists interested in implementing FAIR data practixes in their research or making their datasets more FAIR, as well as data managers, data stewards, and researchers working with adverse outcome pathways (AOPs).
+The target audience of this first INTOXICOM workshop was toxicologists interested in implementing FAIR data practices in their research or making their datasets more FAIR, as well as data managers, data stewards, and researchers working with adverse outcome pathways (AOPs).